christ-0ff/Digital-Electronics-1/Labs/07-ffs/READMe.md

 ## 1. Characteristic equations and tables for flip-flops.

-### Tables of D, JK, T flip-flops and characteristic equations
+### Tables of D, JK, T flip-flops and characteristic their equations

 **D flip-flop**